 TVA reviews more approximately 2,000 construction proposals each year to ensure that shoreline construction activities are compatible with all aspects of TVA’s integrated management of the river system, including flood control, land use, recreation, power generation and water quality management.

 Most docks, piers, boat slips or boathouses, decks and shoreline and stream bank stabilization efforts are considered minor construction projects.
-Commercial marinas, community docks, barge terminals, utility crossings, bridges, culverts, roads, wastewater discharges, municipal or industrial water intakes, sewage outfalls and dredging are examples of major construction projects, and may also need additional permits from the state office of water quality and/or the US Army Corps of Engineers.
-(See links at right.)
+Commercial marinas, community docks, barge terminals, utility crossings, bridges, culverts, roads, wastewater discharges, municipal or industrial water intakes, sewage outfalls and dredging are examples of major construction projects.

 No matter how large or small your project, applying for a 26a permit online is easy.
 Here’s how to get started now.
 For further information, see Shoreline Construction Frequently Asked Questions.
 Not interested in applying online?
 You can apply by mail, too.